2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/chadloder/status/1267261398481920000

-### Police use flashbangs and tear gas on protestors | May 31st
+### Police use flashbangs and tear gas on protesters | May 31st

 The first-person video shows an individual running away from what seem to be loud explosions.

 Additional footage shows a protest in the same vicinity.
-Police sound a siren and protestors begin to back away.
+Police sound a siren and protesters begin to back away.
 Police then begin releasing tear gas.

 tags: stun-grenade, tear-gas, protester